Categories

 19 And I saw the wild beast and the kings of the earth and their armies gathered together to wage war against the one seated on the horse and against his army.
 (Revelation 19:19)

-Daniel mentions a struggle between the king of the north and the king of the south but not against God’s people.
-The reports out of the east and out of the north cause him to go out in a great rage to devote many to destruction but it does not identify the object of his rage.
-It further states that he plants his tent between the grand sea and the holy mountain of Decoration which might be a reference to true worship.[1]
+The reports out of the east and out of the north cause the king of the south to go out in a great rage to devote many to destruction but it does not identify the object of his rage.
+It further states that he plants his tent between the grand sea and the holy mountain of Decoration which might be a reference to Mount Zion in Jerusalem.[1]
 However, there is no mention of an attack on that holy mountain.
 Revelation clearly states that the kings of the earth battle with the Lamb not God’s people.
 Hence there does not appear to be strong scriptural support for saying: “the Bible is no doubt referring to the same attack under different names.”
 There is one other Bible account that the society claims is support for an attack against God’s people prior to Armageddon:

 “The Bible also speaks of an attack by the modern-day “Assyrian,” who will seek to wipe out God’s people.
 (Mic.
 5:5) The four attacks foretold to come upon God’s people—by Gog of Magog, by the king of the north, by the kings of the earth, and by the Assyrian—may refer to the same attack under different names.
 (Pure Worship book pg.
 183)